awsdocs/amazon-comprehend-developer-guide/doc_source/what-is.md

 For more information, see [Amazon Comprehend Custom](concepts-custom.md)\.

+## Flywheels<a name="how-flywheels"></a>

+Use flywheels to simplify the process of training and managing custom model versions over time\.
+A flywheel helps to orchestrate the tasks associated with training and evaluating new versions of a model\.
+Flywheels support plain\-text custom models for custom classification and custom entity recognition\.
+For more information, see [Flywheels](flywheels.md)\.

 ## Document clustering \(topic modeling\)<a name="how-topics"></a>

 You can also use Amazon Comprehend to examine a corpus of documents to organize them based on similar keywords within them\.
 Document clustering \(topic modeling\) is useful to organize a large corpus of documents into topics or clusters that are similar based on word frequency\.
 For more information, see [Topic modeling](topic-modeling.md)\.